laanayabdrzak/laanayabdrzak.github.io/_posts/2016-03-22-android-developement-best-practices.md

 ---
 layout: post
-title:  Android Developement \: Some of the best practices
+title:  Android Developement: Some of the best practices
 feature-img: "img/background_post_5.jpg"
 ---